AFNI program: 3dTfitter

 * Output is a bucket dataset with the beta parameters at each voxel.

-* Can also get output of fitted time series at each voxel, and
+* You can also get output of fitted time series at each voxel, and

 the error sum of squares (e.g., for generating statistics).

-* Can also deconvolve with a known kernel function (e.g., HRF model),
+* You can also deconvolve with a known kernel function (e.g., an HRF

 in which case the output dataset is a new time series dataset,

-with the kernel function, fits the data (in each voxel).
+with your input kernel function, fits the data (in each voxel).

 * The basic idea is to compute the beta_i so that the following